Zenika/spring-workshop/Slides/02_testing.md

 ## JUnit: Test runners

-- "Parent" classes that govern how a set of tests is executed and setup the test environment for you
+- "Parent" classes that govern how a set of tests is executed and sets up the test environment for you
 - Specify the runner with the **@RunWith** class annotation
 - If you don't specify any, the basic JUnit runner is selected by default
 - JUnit provides more specialised runners (eg: Spring runner)